echeran/smile-of-murugan/webbook/chapter19.md

 on the brain with a butcher's knife or a rusty doornail? ...
-He who has been touched by the flame of the Word, he carries the fire in his heart If you will have the Word as water, he has drunk from the Pool of Eternal Thirst And he walks alone on his ...
+He who has been touched by the flame of the Word, he carries the fire in his heart If you will have the Word as water, he has drunk from the Pool of Eternal Thirst And he walks alone on his—endless way to *the* Word".[^ramamirtham]

-endless way to *the* Word".
-1
+[^ramamirtham]: The *Illustrated Weekly of India,* Nov.
+20, 1966, p.
+27.

 In a personal interview, granted in January 1968 in Madras, he told me: "I am obsessed with words.
 I listen to every word, contemplating its meaning and form, and the place it has in the web